Tyill/zmey/README.md

 A local SQLite database is created for each user to store the state of the interface. <br/>
 <br/>
 The web client is React application, Mobx is used for control of state, Boostrap design.

-## Features

-* Multi-user system, each user has his own independent task pool
-* Run multiple tasks in parallel on multiple machines
-* Linking tasks into chains and graphs for sequential execution
-* Automatic transmission of the task execution result for the following tasks
-* Automatic start of tasks by time (cyclically or at a specific time)
-* Minimum launch delay of a task ready to start (within the time of the database operation and network delay)
-* Quick deployment of the system:
-  * Installing schedulers and executors on working machines from standard packages (deb, rpm), or docker image;
-  * Installing a web server using pip (python package manager)
-* Unlimited (logically) number of workers and users of the system
-* Simple and intuitive user interface
-* MIT Licensed

 ## How usage
  - install [PostgreSQL](https://www.postgresql.org/download/) and create DB